Updated April, 14th 2020 to reflect the recent notice of commission changes coming on April, 21st 2020.

 This category was one of the originals we discovered with the December 1st, 2010 snapshot.
 The category was at a solid 15%.
 The next snapshot we saw, for May 2nd, 2012 was the last one that included this category.
 We are unsure if the products on Endless.com and smallparts.com then reverted to the volume-based model or if no commissions were paid going forward.

 The Furniture category showed up with the major shift of April 1st, 2017.
-The commission rate was set at 8% and has held steady ever since.
+The commission rate was set at 8% and dropped to 3% with the April 21, 2020 update.

 Gift Cards NOT Redeemable on the Amazon Site (unknown)